chrissimpkins/naked/README.md

 It features:

-(1) a client application for automatic project generation with documentation, deployment, and testing project file stubs
+(1) an executable that supports simple Python project generation, testing, profiling, and distribution to PyPI.

-(2) a Python library with an easy to use command line string object parser and numerous Python type/method/function extensions (with the option to compile faster C versions).
+(2) a Python library with an easy to use command line string object parser and numerous Python type/method/function extensions.

 The main project site is [http://naked-py.com](http://naked-py.com)

 The developer log (for update information) is [http://devlog.naked-py.com](http://devlog.naked-py.com)

+A QuickStart Guide is available at [http://docs.naked-py.com/quickstart.html](http://docs.naked-py.com/quickstart.html).
+This is a detailed overview of many of the available tools and a good place to get a feel for the project.

 The documentation is in development and is available at [http://docs.naked-py.com](http://docs.naked-py.com)